 Talk quantity (the number of calls every salesperson makes)

-Your clients don’t have time to flip through giant, segmented reports–nor does your agency have the time to make them.
-Combine your CRM reporting for your clients with the multiple marketing platforms they’re on in one simplified report.
+Your clients don’t have time to flip through giant, segmented CRM reports–nor does your agency have the time to make them.
+Combine your CRM reporting for your clients with multiple marketing platforms they’re on in one simplified report.

 1. Connect All Your Client’s Metrics in One Place

-2. Use Internal Dashboards To Keep Your Team On the Same Page
+2. Use Internal Dashboards To Keep Your Team on the Same Page

 3. Give Clients a Login to Their CRM Dashboard

-4. Use Custom Metrics to Combine CRM Data With Other Campaign Metrics
+4. Use Custom Metrics To Combine CRM Data With Other Campaign Metrics

-5. Use Goals & Annotations to Communicate Your Progress
+5. Use Goals & Annotations To Communicate Your Progress

 6. Visualize Data for Storytelling